Brad Lesley: Media personality

 After retiring from baseball, he became a television personality in Japan, where he is probably best known for his role as Animaru Resuri "Animal Leslie" in the Japanese game show Takeshi's Castle.
 He participated in games such as Devil's Domain, Stuck Up, and his own game, Animal Bang.
 Takeshi's Castle would later be shown in the US on the cable network Spike TV as Most Extreme Elimination Challenge, later shortened to MXC.

 Actor

 Lesley appeared in several feature films, including Brother (2000) (as Moose), Big Monster on Campus (2000) (as Arnie), Buddy (1997) (as Ali Baba), A Boy Called Hate (1996) (as the Moving Truck Driver), Little Big League (1994) (as John 'Blackout' Gatling) and Mr. Baseball (1992) (as Niven).

 Personal life

-Lesley was married at one time to Chiho Svimonoff and they had one son, Kentaro (健太郎), however, they divorced.
+Lesley was married at one time to Chiho Svimonoff and they had one son, Kentaro (健太郎).
+They later divorced.

 Death

-By early 2013 Lesley had been suffering from kidney problems and had been living in a nursing home for many months, where he was receiving dialysis.
+By early 2013, Lesley had been suffering from kidney problems and had been living in a nursing home for many months, where he was receiving dialysis.
 On April 28, 2013, he was rushed to a hospital in Marina del Rey, where he died.

 Celebrity entertainment show TMZ obtained Lesley's death certificate and reported that he died of a heart attack brought on by a case of coronary artery disease (not kidney failure, as previously reported).